What to Know: We independently review products we recommend. If you click on links we provide, we may earn a commission. Learn more.

 Always remember, don’t try to use your massage gun to break up scar tissue with brute force, as this will only result in pain and discomfort.

 In my experience, many patients see better results with relatively painless self-massage that’s performed consistently over time.
-Slow and steady wins the race!Dr. Alex Stone, DPT, CSCS
+Slow and steady wins the race!Dr. Alex Stone, DPT, CSCS, our Expert Board Member

 Now that you have a sense of how a massage gun can help with scar tissue, and how to use it, let’s talk about the best device options on the market today.